 Personnel should complete a training session each year with review of signs and symptoms and emergency medical care for allergic reaction, anaphylaxis, anaphylactic shock, and severe asthma.
 Personnel should complete a training session each year with instruction in the proper use and maintenance of the Epi-Pen and practice with the Epi-Pen Trainer.

-Approved by: , Medical Director Date:
+Approved by: .
+Medical Director Data Approved by: , we use a director Date:

 CONCUSSION MANAGEMENT GUIDELINES